waylayio/gfe-test/README.md

 * The number of connections on serverside goes up fast
 * Observed socket polling, every 5 sec we get 20 connections from upstream
 * All requests returned 200 which is good
-* When using Node.js as server the connections drop fast (3sec) when the client disconnects, with akka and go this takes a much longer time (10 min?)
+* When using Node.js as server the connections drop fast (3sec) when the client disconnects, with akka 1 min and go 10 min.

+__So why do we on this other system see 1024+ connections to a akka http server if there are only 50 req/sec?__